VaibhavDabral11/Article-nodejs-project-/README.md

 This project is based on RESTfull Api .
 ## Dependencies for this project.
 -- To run this project install these dependencies that are given bellow :-
-1. install node using this command in terminal.
+1. Install node using this command in terminal.
 ```ruby
    $ sudo apt install nodejs
 ```